ALieNZ

 Inspiration

-Several films have been an influence – Its a Wonderful Life, Ghost, Jacobs Ladder, 2001 and Enter the Void, Matrix.
+Several films have been an influence – It’s a Wonderful Life, Ghost, Jacobs Ladder, 2001 and Enter the Void, Matrix.

 Even people who do not believe in life after death or reincarnation would relate to the story – it is about looking back and seeing the effects of karma – the power of each action, word, and thought.